EpicBart02/BST-Hash-Project/README.md

 The results would probably be cleaner if we had more time.
 Easier to read code, more time efficient and all in all better code.
 Of course you dont always have time but in this hypothetical scenario, i would probably say the outcome wouldve been a cleaner result.

+## Project conclusions and lessons learned
+In summary, the project is about algorithms and data structures.
+In this project we have solved three tasks and we have mainly used HashSet and BST.
+The lessons learned due to the project are the different algorithm techniques and what is HashSet and BST, plus how to use them in python.
+Also, this project made it easy for us to understand Python classes.

 ### Project issues
 We communicated every day or every other day.
 We were very active on telling eachother how far we've gotten and what we've done and implemented.

 - For each individual team member:
-## Abdul
-* Contributors and co-contributors?
+Contributors and co-contributors?
 Abdul was the main contributor for the BST maps and part 3 while Sedra was the main contributor for the hashing and part 1.
-Ofcourse we both worked on everything together but we tried splitting up the work in the beginning.
-Every update time we talked we explained what we implemented and what didnt work.
+Of course we both worked on everything together but we tried splitting up the work in the beginning.
+Every update time we talked we explained what we implemented and what didn’t work.
 And we tried solving it.
-* Estimate hours spend each week (on average)
+Estimate hours spend each week (on average)
-Cirka 3 hours every day so around 21 hours per week.
+About 3 hours every day so around 21 hours per week.(Abdul) For me it took me around 20 hours each week.
+(Sedra) What lessons have you learned?
-## Sedra
-What took me a long time was understanding how to count the hash value for a string, I think there aren’t enough information in the lectures and slides about the ord function and ASCII.
-Therefore, the thing I would have done differently is asking from the beginning about the hash value function during the laboratory so this will not take as long time as it did.
-In this project I’ve learned about the different algorithm techniques.
-Also, the definition about words based on this theme such as rehash, O-notation, hash value, etc. In addition to that I’ve learned how use to Python classes.
-* Estimate hours spend each week (on average)
-Also around 3 hours per day.

- - What lessons have you learned?
 What should you have done differently if you now were facing a similar project.
+As stated before, reading thouroughly about the subject is a great help.
+So I’ll be sure to bring that with me going forward in other projects.
+(Abdul)
+If I’m facing a similar project, I would use every lab opportunity to get help on what I’m stuck on like git and the hash function.
+(Sedra)

+* What lessons have you learned?
  As stated before, reading thouroughly about the subject is a great help.
 So ill be sure to bring that with me going forward in other projects.